FabianMosquera/holbertonschool-zero_day/README.md

-Markdown is a markup language that facilitates the application of formatting to a text using a series of characters in a special way.
+This is the top of the iceberg